How do I find an integrated solution for first-in-human and clinical pharmacology programs?

 Tufts CSDD Study Assessing the Financial Benefits of Translational Pharmaceutics®: A Platform for Accelerating Product Development

-This webinar will summarize the key findings of the recent Tufts CSDD research into Translational Pharmaceutics, the innovative approach to drug development.
+This webinar summarizes the key findings of the recent Tufts CSDD research into Translational Pharmaceutics, the innovative approach to drug development.
 It demonstrates significant time savings of >12 months and financial gains of >$100 million per drug approved.

 AAPS 2019 Poster- Applications and Benefits of Healthy Volunteer Trials to Accelerate Oncology Drug Development